There are a number of criteria to consider when choosing mutual funds in which to invest.

 Likewise, an article in Forbes magazine (8-21-00) indicated that past performance is not helpful in determining who the best money managers are likely to be in the future.
 The article noted that of the 15 stock mutual funds on its current “honor roll” of consistently good performers over a period of several stock market cycles, only two of the funds had also been on its “honor roll” in the prior year and only one had been on its “honor roll” for more than two years.

-Furthermore, ratings by mutual fund rating services don’t seem to be helpful in choosing which mutual funds will outperform.
-A newsletter published by the Vanguard family of mutual funds (summer 2010) says,
+Furthermore, ratings by mutual fund rating services do not seem to be helpful in choosing which mutual funds will outperform.
+In this regard, a newsletter published by the Vanguard family of mutual funds (summer 2010) says,

 A common misconception among investors is that owning only highly rated funds (or avoiding poorly rated funds) will surely provide higher returns.